ceduardorubio/websocket-node-server/README.md

 - **response:** call this function to send the response to the client.
 It receives the next parameters:
     - **error:** the error object to be send to the client.
     - **data:** the data object to be send to the client.
-- **sessionData:** the session data object of the client that has sent the request.
+- **serverSideSessionData:** the session data object of the client that has sent the request.
 - **clientGroups:** the array of strings with the groups names of the client that has sent the request.
 - **emitter:** the emitter object to send messages to the client that has sent the request.